JobNijveld/JobNijveld/README.md

-- 👋 Hi, I’m @JobNijveld
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML5, CSS and Javascript
-- 💞️ I’m not necessarily looking to collaborate but feel free
+👋 Hi, I’m @JobNijveld, I am a 15 year old student from the Netherlands interested in learning how to code!
+At the moment I have no abstract goals for the future, I guess I just will see how things turn out!
 - 📫 How to reach me jobnijveld@gmail.com

 <!---